 The most expensive part of operating a restaurant fryer isn’t buying the unit or paying for the utilities to run it; it’s the recurring cost of fryer oil.
-Oil that doesn’t get filtered will break down thanks to the presence of food particles, fatty acids, and ice crystals from frozen foods, causing it to become dark and foul smelling.
-It will also thicken, making the fryer less efficient.
+Oil that doesn’t get filtered will break down thanks to the presence of food particles, fatty acids, and ice crystals from frozen foods, causing it to become dark in color and smell foul.
+It will also thicken, making the fryer less efficient in transferring heat to food products.
 The compromised oil will need to be replaced more often than oil that gets filtered regularly, and in the meantime it will result in a substandard product.

-The easiest way to keep your oil clean is with a fryer that has a built-in filtration system.
-These systems are usually installed within a battery of fryers, often inside the cabinet of a heat-and-dump station.
-Little else is required of the operator after they hit a couple of switches and wait for the system to complete the process.
+The easiest way to keep your oil clean is with a fryer that has a built-in filtration system, which is installed within a battery of fryers, often inside the cabinet of a heat-and-dump station.
+Little else is required of the operator after he or she hits a couple of switches and waits for the system to complete the process.
 Automatic systems can complete the cycle in a matter of minutes, so you can filter the oil between dayparts and even between batches with little downtime.

 The final method is by manually filtering your oil with a cone filter.
 This method is most commonly used for smaller countertop fryers and ones with removable frypots, but with enough care and patience on the operator’s part, it works for floor model fryers, too.
-It's labor-intensive but necessary if you don’t have a built in filter or a portable system.
+It is the most labor-intensive option, but necessary if you don’t have a built in filter or a portable system.

-The process you’ll use to manually filter your oil will vary by equipment manufacturer, but will more than likely include the following steps:
+The process you’ll use to manually filter your oil will vary by equipment manufacturer, but will usually include the following steps:

 - Wear protective gloves and an apron.
 Oil should be warm when it gets filtered, so wearing protective gear will help you avoid burns.

 - Consulting the operator’s manual, determine where the oil drains from the unit.
 Depending on what type of fryer you have, you may need to attach a spout to the drain valve.